 And, you can identify each pitch or note by name when played on a variety of instruments.

 You can eventually name or identify various tones of any given chord.
-This does not mean that you will always sing on key.

-It depends on how skilled you are at identifying the pitch and keeping it accurate throughout an entire song.
+Singing on pitch depends on how skilled you are at identifying the pitch and keeping it accurate throughout an entire song.

 There are actually very few great singers that have this ability.
 Most singers need to ‘hear” the pitch and be prompted by an instrument before they can start singing.